 Hungry for more?
 Check out these Etsy tips for newbies!

 The main point is this: there’s a wealth of information out there about starting an Etsy shop.
-So, do your research rather than blindly jumping in.
+So, do your research (like reading this guide) rather than blindly jumping in.
 This way, you’ll put yourself in the best position to make that first sale and increase your business’s sustainability.

 Yes, you’re running a business.